 - There is no direct enrollment in these courses.
 You must (A) apply to the positions you are interested in and, if successful, the hosting organization will offer you a placement.
 You will then be enrolled directly by the CEL administration or (B) contact the CEL coordinator at email@example.com to express interest in joining the program; include a resume.

-- Placement positions will be posted on the CEL website by June 1.
-The application period is June 1 – July 31.
-Applications will be reviewed on a rolling basis, and match meetings will be held between June 1 – August 31.
-SEE AVAILABLE PLACEMENTS HERE
+- Applications will be reviewed on a rolling basis, and match meetings will be held between June 1 – August 31. *Please note - we are still accepting applications and enrollment requests. ** SEE AVAILABLE PLACEMENTS HERE **

 - In order to offer students a robust experience in community engagement, we will be inviting guests from partner organizations to speak in class about their work and community involvement.